DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 a relatively low price (£75), with other more bespoke accessible games controllers easily built through DIY kits or bought online.

-The controller alone, was only a single aspect of _MachAInst_ with its programmed "learning game" another design aspect.
+The controller alone, was only a single aspect of _JoyInst_ with its programmed "learning game" another design aspect.
-_MachAInst_ had 2 selectable modes: 1) open play, where the musician could freely play notes using the joystick and associated buttons for sharps and flats, and octave shifts, as well as volume control.
+_JoyInst_ had 2 selectable modes: 1) open play, where the musician could freely play notes using the joystick and associated buttons for sharps and flats, and octave shifts, as well as volume control.
 There was also a selection of instruments ranging from flutes, kalimba, moog synth and vocal effects, enabling a group to be formed with different sound and parts.
 2) the second mode was the "learning game" that presented a simple "follow-my-leader" game where notes